zeroluck/docs/sources/admin-guide/configuration/index.md

 registration link and sending it to the desired new users.

 Any person who knows the link will be able to register an account (as long as the link is not expired).
-Expired Links are deleted according to "invite codes expiration process" policy, together with any unconfirmed accounts if said link is moderated.
+Expired links are deleted according to "invite codes expiration process" policy, together with any unconfirmed accounts if said link is moderated.

-As an option, Invitation Links can be set to be "moderated", and a number of moderators can be assigned to the link.
+As an option, Invitation links can be set to be "moderated", and a number of moderators can be assigned to the link.
 The moderators come from the list of registered users.
 In this case any newly registered user who uses this link will not be immediately able to use his account